Battalion Buddies: Supporting the children of deploying troops

 “I realized these cuddly animals would be a perfect item for the children to hug as they were about to say ‘Good-bye’ to their parent,” said LTC Ortiz.
 “In addition, the animals would be a beautiful gift from the American people to say ‘Thank You’ to the military children who serve our nation in their own special and courageous way.”

-As with its Care Packages to deployed troops, Operation Gratitude’s Battalion Buddies program will provide every American opportunities to encourage the children of troops serving in combat by donating stuffed toys and contributing funds.
+As with its Care Packages to deployed troops, Operation Gratitude’s Battalion Buddies program will provide every American opportunities to encourage the children of troops serving in combat by making financial donations to purchase and ship Battalion Buddies.

 Operation Gratitude

 Looking for more ways to support the troops?
-Visit our website or click on 10 Easy Ways to Support the Troops
+Visit our website: Express Your Thanks

 THANK YOU for your generosity and support — we couldn’t do what we do for the troops and military families without YOUR HELP!

 **Please Note: We greatly appreciate the service and sacrifice of all military families, but the specific intent of Battalion Buddy packages is to provide comfort to those children who will not get to see their parent for a long time and need something to hold on to.
-Please understand our very limited resources limit our ability to broaden this program at this time.
+Please understand that due to very limited resources, we must restrict this program to the children of OVERSEAS deployed/deploying Military only.

 About Operation Gratitude